 A targeted rate shall fund the cost of weekly recycling collection to those rating units provided with a kerbside recycling service.
+The service areas are set out in council maps "recycling Map incl Clive Whakatu", "Recycling Map incl Hastings, Flaxmere, Havelock North", "Recycling Map incl Haumoana Te Awanga", "Recycling Map Whirinaki".
 Rating units which Council officers determine are unable to practically receive the Council service and have an approved alternative service, will not be charged the rate.